Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/soobin.md

 2. One suggestion I can think of is to attach the links on the READ.ME file to the corresponding words.
 The markdown syntax for that would be: [the key word](the corresponding link).
 In this case, the key word will be highlighted only, and the link will be hidden which makes the text more accessible.

 3. I have learned that we can build a model to explore the correlation between the ratings and the text.

+-- Hello Moldir!
+Thank you for your comments.
+But I am not very sure what you mean by 'corresponding words'.
+I will ask you tomorrow after class ;)